English bulldog puppy seaside

 Elongated Soft Palate

 It is difficult to fit the soft tissues of the canine mouth and throat into the brachycephalic's short face.
 As a result, the soft palate, which separates the nasal passage from the oral cavity, flaps loosely down into the throat, creating snorting sounds.
-Virtually all brachycephalics suffer from this but actual respiratory distress is rare except in English Bulldogs.
+Virtually all brachycephalics suffer from this, but actual respiratory distress is rare except in English Bulldogs.
 The English Bulldog tends to have more severe symptoms in almost all aspects of brachycephalic syndrome.
-Excess barking or panting may lead to swelling in the throat that can, in turn, lead to trouble.
+Excess barking or panting may lead to swelling in the throat, which can, in turn, lead to trouble.
 Again, the soft palate can be surgically trimmed.

 Tracheal Stenosis/Hypoplastic Trachea

 The trachea is also known as the windpipe.
 The brachycephalic dog's windpipe may be dangerously narrowed in places.
-This condition creates tremendous anesthetic risk and should be ruled out by chest radiographs prior to any surgical procedures as anesthetic safety depends on placement of a tube in the windpipe to secure air passage.
-If the trachea is too small, intubation may not be possible and it is important to know this in advance of any planned procedure.
+This condition creates tremendous anesthetic risk and should be ruled out by chest radiographs prior to any surgical procedures, as anesthetic safety depends on the placement of a tube in the windpipe to secure air passage.
+If the trachea is too small, intubation may not be possible, and it is important to know this in advance of any planned procedure.
 The English bulldog is particularly predisposed to this anatomical defect.

 Everted Laryngeal Saccules

 The normal larynx has two small pockets called ventricles or saccules.
-When a dog has increased effort to breathe, over time these little pockets will actually turn inside out inside the throat.
+When a dog has increased effort to breathe, over time, these little pockets will actually turn inside out inside the throat.
 When this occurs, it obstructs the throat.
-This condition can be corrected surgically; however, in many cases, it resolves on its own after the stenotic nares are corrected so surgery is generally only performed in severe situations.
+This condition can be corrected surgically; however, in many cases, it resolves on its own after the stenotic nares are corrected, so surgery is generally only performed in severe situations.
 The pug is especially predisposed to this situation.

 Heat Stress, Excitement, and Exercise